KarlStarkweather/money-changer/README.md

 Follow directions to activate your account and copy your API key Open .env and enter 'API_KEY=' followed by your API key on the first line of the file Save and close .env
+Enter at the terminal:
+npm run start
+Enter a USD amount and select a currency to convert to click [Convert]

 ## known bugs:
+not displaying result yet

 ## License:
 Copyright (c) Karl Starkweather January 15, 2022